 Keep in mind that the taxpayer must have held the stock for a period of at least six months and reinvest the proceeds of the sale within 60 days after the date of such sale.

 - Are there any downsides to owning QSBS?

 You should keep in mind that not all states, including California, follow the federal income tax treatment of QSBS; therefore, you may still owe additional state income tax should you carry QSBS in a state that doesn’t follow the federal treatment.
 Further, should a corporation no longer be categorized as a qualified small business, the QSBS stock may be affected due to such inabilities to qualify.

 There are many requirements and considerations to factor in when deciding whether or not you should purchase QSBS or, alternatively, if you are a qualified small business wishing to sell your stock to taxpayers.
 If you want need additional help with QSBS, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.